 The Dubin Clinic did a formal, self-funded IRB approved study looking at the effect of 20 sessions of Direct Neurofeedback on 10 former NFL players.

 All ten players had multiple symptoms typically seen in post concussion syndrome.
 Pre and Post treatment evaluations were performed.
 This included symptom questionnaires, brain maps (qEEG), cognitive testing and balance.
 Results were very impressive.
 All 10 showed clinically and statistically very significant improvement in their symptoms.
 Most resistant to treatments was short-term memory.
 However, one player, Kermit Alexander, even showed very significant improvement with dementia.

 Strong and consistent improvements were also seen in the brain maps.
 General but inconsistent improvements were seen in cognitive and balance testing.

 If you’ve suffered a traumatic brain injury of any kind, I would recommend coming into The Dubin Clinic for a complimentary session of CLARITY Direct Neurofeedback to see if CLARITY Direct Neurofeedback can help with your road to recovery.
+If your traumatic brain injury is sustained in a way you believe you deserve compensation for, talk to a professional law firm like Ronemus & Vilensky who can assess whether you are entitled to money in damages.
 If you need more information on brain injury types or treatment, please contact us at (323) 825-3554.